jhvanstaalduinen/jhvanstaalduinen.github.io/bmpn/index.md

 ---
 layout: post
-title: Bio-modelling
+title: Bio-modeling
 nav_exclude: true
 ---

 ### Mycobacterium tuberculosis

-This page supports our report for the Bio-modelling course.
+This page supports our report for the Bio-modeling course.

 Click here for a link to the Snoopy file: <a href="../assets/docs/BMPN_Mycobacterium_signalling.xpn">BMPN_Mycobacterium_signalling.xpn</a> [255KB].